virtualidentityag/vi-frontend-hub/src/fundamentals-1.md

 If you do not have an account at GitHub.com already, go to: https://github.com/join and create an account.
 Please note that GitHub is a professional social network and choose an appropriate username.

 And since you will soon be added to the <i>virtualidenityag</i> organization on GitHub, it's required that you enable two-factor authentication as a extra layer of protection.
-To do it, got to *settings > security*.
+To do so, go to *settings > security*.
 There are three methods you can choose from (Authenticator app, Security keys and SMS).
-Just pick the one you're more comfortable with.
+Just pick the one you're most comfortable with.

 #### Create a repository on GitHub
 Login to [GitHub](http://github.com/login) and create a [new repository](https://github.com/new).